Roughly four years ago, I made a huge decision.

 3. Remember: Environment is Everything

-A few months ago, I had a major *face palm* moment.
+When I first adopted Daisy, I had a major *face palm* moment.

 …And the nearest patch of grass is almost three blocks away (roughly 3 miles in puppy distance).

-Fortunately we weathered the puppy storm of her first two weeks with me, and along the way, I discovered a fantastic company that ships patches of real grass to put on your balcony so that you can avoid spending 80% of your day taking your pup to the bathroom.
+Fortunately, we weathered the puppy storm of her first two weeks with me, and along the way, I discovered a fantastic company that ships patches of real grass to put on your balcony so that you can avoid spending 80% of your day taking your pup to the bathroom.

 As simple as the product was, it had a profound impact on both of our schedules and ability to be effective.